J71 Autopark

 3. Your forum ID.
 IE - RV.net=rvonthego or IRV2.com=gorving

-4. A discription of the problem as best you can describe it.
+4. A description of the problem as best you can describe it.

-The current Workhorse version of Autopark (J72) is not addressed in this article.
-But, Roger may be able help should you have a problem.
-You may also what to download the J72 pdf document in the download section.
+The current OEM version of Autopark (J72) is not addressed in this article.
+But, Roger may be able to help should you have a problem.
+You may also want to download the J72 pdf document in the download section.

 J71 - Theory of Operation